Frequently Asked Questions

 Any student who encounters an unexpected financial shortfall may come to the Students’ Aid Society office to request a short-term, interest free loan.

-No. Students’ Aid provides more than $ 120,000 in the form of book vouchers, Amazon cards and senior gifts each year to all students who are on financial aid.
+No. Students’ Aid provides more than $130,000 in the form of book vouchers, Amazon gift cards and senior gifts each year to all students who are on financial aid.

 Emergency loans are short-term, no interest loans provided to any student who needs a helping hand.
 Often this is at the beginning of the semester to tide a student over until the first pay check from her campus job arrives.
 There are many situations specific to a student and we are able to respond because of our flexibility.
 We've given emergency loans to students who: lost their glasses and needed a quick replacement, needed plane fare to attend a relative's funeral, needed funds to attend a professional conference to present a research paper.